ParaMigi/dodona-exercises/exercises/Hello name -io/description/description.en.md

 ## Assignment
-Write a programme that asks for the name of the user, and then greets them with `Hello`, followed by their own name.
+Write a program that asks for the name of the user, and then greets them with `Hello`, followed by their own name.

 ## Example 1
 ### Input